jjvanzon/JJs-Reference-Architecture/code-style.md

 Reason:
 A variable `type` might be *relevant* to see.

+Exceptions:
-In some cases, using `var` may be more appropriate.
+In some cases, `var` may be a better fit.
 For example, when the `type` is obvious, or it makes the code more readable.

 #### Anonymous Types